Basic guidelines apply when placing furniture on rugs

-Selecting an area rug for a room with a sofa or sectional is not as straightforward as finding the right size rug for under a dining room table or bed.
-There are more variables involved in deciding on the carpet size that works best for your seating area.
-Some very basic guidelines apply, but even those can vary with the layout and scale of your room.
+Selecting area rugs for living rooms where furniture layouts include sofas on rugs room with a is not as straightforward as finding the right size rug for under a dining room table or under a bed.
+There are more variables involved in determining the carpet size that works best for the seating area.
+Some basic guidelines apply but even those can vary with the layout and scale of a room.
 I don’t subscribe to the rule that the legs of your furniture must either be all on, or all off, the rug.
-In fact, it’s almost impossible to do except in very specific settings.
+Furniture contained completely on an area rug can redefine the room down to the size of the rug.
+Furniture placed off the rug often can look a bit disconnected.
+The idea is to work with all the elements and adjust them to a very specific setting.
+The rendering [above] shows a basic sectional layout that does have all the furniture on the rug.

-♦Size of your seating area and style furniture you have versus the visual weight of a rug.
+- The size of your seating area and style furniture you have versus the visual weight of a rug.

-♦The texture/size/heft of the sofa and/or chairs that will sit on the rug.
+- The relative texture/size/heft of the sofa and/or chairs that will sit on the rug.
 For example, a small flat woven rug can look skimpy beneath a heavy leather sofa and large coffee table.

 Brilliant.
 Thank you.
 I have one of those living rooms.
 I was able to arrange it with two pathways.
 One in front of the sofa, between the coffee table…and one behind the sofa, that avoids cutting through the conversation area, and leads directly to either a) the other of the two chairs on either side of the fireplace, or b) to the dining room which is open to the kitchen.
 It’s FAB for parties because our living room, while very comfortable, is not overly big.
 So when we have people over it’s nice for them to have the option of two directions to disperse into.